NivedithaKarthikeyan/LandregistryApp/docs/source/blockchain/smartContracts.rst

 Constructor
 ~~~~~~~~~~~

-The constructor assigns the admin address as the contract deployer's (``msg.sender``) address.
+The constructor designates the contract deployer's (``msg.sender``) address as the admin address.
 It requires the ``UserIdentity`` smart contract address to deploy the smart contract.
+Hence, this must be deployed first.
 The ``UserIdentity`` smart contract address object instance will be set as the ``identitySC``. ::

     constructor (address _identitySC) {